ical4j/ical4j-user-guide/docs/android.md

 You can use iCal4j directly in your Android applications.
-Instructions for adding third-party libraries in Eclipse available [http://code.google.com/android/kb/commontasks.html#addexternallibrary here].
+Instructions for adding third-party libraries in Eclipse available [here](http://code.google.com/android/kb/commontasks.html#addexternallibrary).

-==Gradle/AndroidStudio==
+# Gradle/AndroidStudio

 You can use iCal4j with your AndroidStudio/gradle buildfile.
 This is a working build.gradle example taken from https://github.com/k3b/CalendarIcsAdapter